Table of Contents Show

-Developing Growth Mindset
+- Benefits of Developing a Growth Mindset

 In today’s rapidly evolving world, the concept of a growth mindset has garnered significant attention.
 Originally coined by psychologist Carol Dweck, a growth mindset is the belief that abilities and intelligence can be developed through dedication, hard work, and continuous learning.